top of page

 KARA

 Kara hails from the great lake state of Wisconsin, where she earned her Bachelor of Science in Biology and Natural Resources from Northland College.
 Kara boasts a broad background in avian, aquatic, and mammal research.
 She's studied everything from gray fox behavior and Scaled and Gambel's Quail to migrating raptors, and species present at public boat launches.
-She also has an impressive resume of bird banding experience, and was most recently a field assistant on the Kaua'i Forest Bird Recovery Project.
-Kara is a sponge for field skills and has easily adapted to predator control work.
+She also has an impressive resume of bird banding experience, and spent time working for one of our conservation partners, the Kaua'i Forest Bird Recovery Project.
+Kara is also our drone pilot and applies drone work to increase our ability to monitor remote fences and survey for invasive species.
 She accepts challenges with enthusiasm, and is an absolute delight to spend time with.
-Kara has that rare set of skills for doing excellent work and having fun simultaneously- she's a gem.
+Kara has that rare set of skills for doing excellent work and having fun simultaneously- she's a gem and we'd be a mess without her.

 IMG_2151.jpg